EyadAl-hjouj/IntuneDocs/intune/lob-apps-macos.md

 > [!IMPORTANT]
 > The *.pkg* file must be signed using “Developer ID Installer” certificate, obtained from an Apple Developer account.
 Only *.pkg* files may be used to upload macOS LOB apps to Microsoft Intune.
-Conversion of other formats, such as *.dmg* to *.pkg* is not supported.
+Conversion of other formats, such as *.dmg* to *.pkg* is not supported. install-location for pkg-info should be "/Applications" or its child folder.
 >

 1. Download the [Intune App Wrapping Tool for Mac](https://github.com/msintuneappsdk/intune-app-wrapping-tool-mac).